Liuba Shrira

+Education

 Shrira received her PhD from Technion.

+Career

 She is affiliated with the MIT Computer Science and Artificial Intelligence Laboratory.
 Previously, she was a researcher in the MIT Programming Methodology Group (1986–1997), a visiting researcher at Microsoft Research (2004–2005), and a visiting professor at Technion (2010–2011).

-She is a member of the Association for Computing Machinery (ACM), which has recognized her as a Distinguished Scientist in 2009, and the IEEE Computer Society.

 Shrira was one of the founding members of the Systers mailing list for women in computing.

+Awards and honors

+She is an ACM Distinguished Member and a member of the IEEE Computer Society.